sofibox/sofilab/README.md

 - SSH key and password authentication
 - Smart port fallback and connection handling

+### ⚡ Remote Exec (New)

+- Run ad‑hoc commands on a host via `exec`
+- Pass environments and working directory with `--env KEY=VAL` and `--workdir DIR`
+- Interactive TUIs (htop/btop) with proper PTY sizing and live resize
+- Robust `--` delimiter handling; options can be placed before or after alias

 ### 🖥️ Server Monitoring (Coming Soon)

 - Real-time server status monitoring